spatialcurrent/sc-ml-guide/README.md

 **Data**

-See the `data.yml` file in `/data/naive-bayes-classifier` for bootstrapping a classifier to guess the cuisine of a point of interest, based on the name.
+See the `data.yml` file in `/data/naive-bayes-classifier` folder for bootstrapping a classifier to guess the cuisine of a point of interest, based on the name.

 # Training Datasets